 Growing orange star plants is very rewarding and not at all difficult.
-The plants are compact, rarely growing over a foot (30 cm.) tall.
-In the spring, they put up taller stems that produce dazzling orange flowers that bloom over the course of 1 to 3 months.
+The plants are compact, rarely growing over a foot (31 cm.) tall.
+In the spring, they put up taller stems that produce dazzling orange flowers that bloom over the course of one to three months.

 The plant comes back from bulbs each spring, but the bulbs can easily rot if they become waterlogged.
 If you plant your bulbs in a sandy or rocky area and you live in zone 7 or warmer, the bulbs will probably be fine overwintering outside.
 Otherwise, it’s a good idea to dig them up in the fall and store them indoors to be replanted in the spring.